davidhalter/jedi/docs/docs/features.rst

 - Classes: Always Python 3 like, therefore all classes inherit from ``object``.
 - Generators: No ``next()`` method.
 The ``__next__()`` method is used instead.
-- Exceptions are only looked at in the form of ``Exception as e``, no comma!

 **Slow Performance**